 Each year, Deakin proudly hosts both the Geelong Challenge and the Great South Coast Challenge in Warrnambool.

-The 2017 Science and Engineering Challenge, proudly hosted by Deakin's Faculty of Science, Engineering and Built Environment, has been set.
+The 2017 Science and Engineering Challenge, proudly hosted by Deakin's Faculty of Science, Engineering and Built Environment, enjoyed another successful year.

 Date: Thursday 18 and Friday 19 May 2017